 I've been approved for a sabbatical, and I'd like to change the nature of my sabbatical proposal.
 What do I do?

 All requests for changing the nature of sabbatical proposals must be approved in advance.
-Send a letter detailing the nature of the proposed change to Tom Boegel, Dean of Instruction, Mailbox C308.
+Send a letter detailing the nature of the proposed change to Tom Boegel, Associate Vice Chancellor of Instruction, Mailbox C308.

 I'm back from sabbatical -- now what?